 Suffice it to say, however, that the FCI, under whose rules the Philippines operates, recognizes four mini schnauzer colors: salt and pepper, black and silver, black, and white.
 The whites can join conformation dog shows under FCI rules, which is why our two white miniature schnauzers, who we flew in from Poland, have both gone on to become the only white miniature schnauzer Philippine Grand Champions to date.

 In the US, though, it’s a different story.
-The American Kennel Club only recognizes three mini schnauzer colors — salt and pepper, black and silver, and black — which means all whites may not join conformation shows at all.
-(Of course there are white mini schnauzers in the US, but they are not recognized and cannot qualify for any conformation dog shows).
+The American Miniature Schnauzer Club only recognizes three mini schnauzer colors — salt and pepper, black and silver, and black — which means all whites may not join conformation shows at all.
+(Of course there are white mini schnauzers in the US, but they are cannot qualify for any conformation dog shows.
+However, they can be registered with the American Kennel Club).

 Breeding practices also vary per country.
 In some European countries such as Germany, where the mother club of the breed is based, the inter-breeding of colors is not allowed.
 This means blacks cannot be bred with salt and peppers, etc. However, some countries allow intermixing of colors with very valid reasons, which is to ensure that the gene pool of the breed is not too narrow.
 The United States and most of Asia, for instance, allow the different schnauzer colors to be mixed.